boostercloud/docs-site/source/includes/_01-your-first-backend-in-10-minutes.md

 Additionally, the current `CreatePost` command will not trigger any event, so we will have to come back later to set the event that this command will fire up.

+If everything went well, you should have now the code you can see on the right.

 ## 3. First event
 > New event